REPERTOIRES AND PERFORMANCE

 Course Description

-The music of the medieval West was comprised of a wide variety of music types, forms, styles, and textures.
-It included liturgical chant, polyphony, secular and religious monophonic music, and instrumental forms.
-This music was above all functional and integral to medieval culture: its growth, development, dissemination, and preservation supported and responded to specific social and cultural needs and relations.
+The music of the medieval West encompassed a wide range of forms, styles, and textures, including liturgical chant, polyphony, secular and religious monophony, and compositional instrumental forms.
+Far from being merely functional, this music was integral to medieval culture: its growth, development, dissemination, and preservation both reflected and shaped social and cultural needs.

-Within a semi-oral culture, medieval music was composed to be performed and its “materialization” was conducted following the combination of specific conventional practices.
-Because of its high functionality and absolute performative character, a thorough study of medieval music history requires the placement of social interactions and performance practices at the center of its discussion.
+In a semi-oral culture, medieval music was created for performance, and its “materialization” relied on a combination of conventional practices.
+Given its functional role and inherently performative character, any thorough study of medieval music history must place social interactions and performance practices at the center of discussion.

 In this theoretical-practical course, participants will: